-Most of us were taught when we were kids that sweets like chocolate will rot your teeth.
-While this may remain true for some types of our favorite sweet snack, that doesn’t mean we have to take it off the menu altogether.
+Most of us were taught when we were kids that sweets like chocolate will rot our teeth.
+While this may remain true for some types of our favorite sweet snacks, that doesn’t mean we have to take them off the menu altogether.

 In fact, recent studies have found that dark chocolate, containing high percentages of cocoa, may actually be beneficial to your dental health.
-Dr. Kitts and Dr. Hewett at Soundview Family Dental want Edmonds residents to know the facts so they can satisfy their sweet tooth safely.
+Dr. Kitts at Soundview Family Dental wants Edmonds residents to know the facts so they can satisfy their sweet tooth safely.